 The day goes on, the clock moves quickly.
 Before I can breathe it’s over.
 It’s in the quiet moment of the night—driving home in the dark—when I remember to slow down.
 To step away.
 To find peace and sacred space away from this crazy world.
 Tomorrow, I say, tomorrow will be different.

 But the alarm goes off, the coffee kicks in and the grind is as powerful as ever.
-Sometimes it uses seduction, appealing to the small part of your soul that craves for attention; for fame.
+Sometimes it uses seduction, appealing to the small part of my soul that craves for attention, for fame.
 Other days it capitalizes on fear.
 No one will remember you.
 Your life is meaningless, it hisses.

-So we go round and round.
+So I go round and round.
 Keep chugging, continue hustling.
-The costume remains glued to our skin until it is our skin.
-We fake it for so long that we become who we are not.
-And we wonder, how did I get here?
+The costume remains glued to my skin until it is my skin.
+I've faked it for so long that I've become who I am not.
+And I wonder, how did I get here?
 Because here, peace does not exist.

 Take me to the mountains.
 Let me build my castle between the towering peaks of the earth.
 The voices cannot reach me there, the grind does not exist between the jagged mountain tops.